Page cover

 ?
 The value is optional, * the value is required.

-• Orders may transition through multiple statuses, but all remain tied to the same merchant_transaction_id.
+• Orders may transition through multiple statuses, but all remain tied to the same merchant_transaction_id

 • Separate or recurring orders generate distinct merchant_transaction_id values.

-• Use randomUUID() or other encrypted ID libraries to generate a unique ID for each transaction to avoid duplicates.
+• Use randomUUID() or other encrypted Id libraries to generate a unique Id for each transaction to avoid duplicates.

-• If not provided, it will not cause an error, but you may lose the ability to reliably track the order or query its status via this ID.
+• If not provided, it will not cause an error, but you may lose the ability to reliably track the order or query its status via this Id.

 • Ensure the pre-submitted email matches the one used in the subsequent KYC process.